EHB-MCT/remedial-assignment-RobbeDeClerck/README.md

-# 🧠 Unity Game: Data Aggregation & Visualisation
+# 🧠 Benchmarker Game: Data Aggregation, Visualisation & Resources Economy

-This Unity project is developed to implement **data aggregation** and **visualize player data** in the context of three well-established **human cognitive tasks**.
+This Unity project is developed to implement **data aggregation**, **visualize player data**, and introduce a simple **resource economy** in the context of three well-established **human cognitive tasks**.

 Its purpose is to **benchmark and analyze human decision-making** under both normal and challenging conditions by studying reaction, memory, attention, and perception.
+At the same time, it integrates a **points-based resource system**, where players earn points by completing challenges.
+These points act as a **currency** that persists between sessions and can be spent to **unlock harder difficulties**.

-The collected data aims to help researchers and developers **understand how players make decisions**, identify patterns in cognitive performance, and inform improvements in design, training, or adaptive systems.
+The collected cognitive and economy data aims to help researchers and developers **understand how players make decisions**, identify patterns in cognitive performance, and observe how players interact with a reward-based system.
+This dual approach combines **performance benchmarking** with a **lightweight economy simulation**, aligning with both research and development requirements.

 ---